Hello! I'm Julie Marion and I started Hottel Real Estate with the goal of providing excellent real estate

 Chelmsford, Lowell, Billerica, Dracut, Groton, Tewksbury, Tyngsboro and Westford.

-private boarding school educates children 9th-12th and the Groton School
+private boarding school educates children 9th-12th and the Groton School, also a

 boarding school, educates 8th -12th as well.